Augustana Medium and Spirit of the Land hosted Storyteller Cafe

 Posted on October 23, 2018 by Tia Lalani

-Stories, as a way to build our world and change how we see the world around us, will be the focus of this year’s Spirit of the Land conference featuring a Storyteller Cafe event.
+Stories, as a way to build our world and change how we see the world around us, was the focus of this year’s Spirit of the Land conference featuring a Storyteller Cafe event.

 I began to reflect on the importance of storytelling while taking an Indigenous philosophy course last year.
 Thomas King’s “The Truth About Stories” was on our assigned reading list and it was not long before I was writing a 15-page paper about my identity, my stories and what I thought was a newly found truth.

 I learned that our collective consciousness is a string of vibrant stories that have the power to change how we perceive the world around us.
 Stories build our culture, ideologies, beliefs and values.
 Without them, we would be nothing.

 As the Editor-in-Chief of the Augustana Medium, I’ve always been a fan of hearing stories, putting them into words and shaping them into an accessible format.
 Yet, though I value the power of the media and journalism, I’ve come to realize that we often do not take time to listen to people’s stories in an intentional way.

 This is where the Storyteller Cafe comes in.